filip-szczepankiewicz/fwf_seq_resources/Siemens/readme.md

 #### "a" - Advanced
 The advanced variant allows maximal freedom in the experimental design.
 It requires knowledge about the system and theoretical background to operate correctly.

-#### "e" - Experimental
-The experimental variant is similar to the advanced variant, but includes untested and experimental functions.

 #### "s" - Simple
 The simple variant is maximally automated for simplified use.
 It uses only pre-defined gradient waveforms (hard coded; no need for waveform library) for linear, planar and spherical b-tensor encoding.
 This variant is limited to b-values of 2 ms/µm<sup>2</sup> to avoid duty cycle issues.